Menopause Treatment Therapy

 For one month take a half of a pill every third day, then you can stop

 I do recommend that you take the smallest amount of hormone for the shortest period of time to control your menopausal symptoms.
-Estrogen and progesterone does, in most studies, slightly increase your risk for breast cancer.
+Estrogen and progesterone do, in most studies, slightly increase your risk for breast cancer.
 Estrogen alone, in the most recent studies, did not show an increase in breast cancer risk.
-All estrogens do increase risk for blood clots and stroke.
+All estrogens do increase the risk for blood clots and stroke.

 If you have any further questions about your hormones, I would be happy to address them at your annual visit.